South River station

-South River Railway Station is located in the community of South River in Ontario.
+South River station is located in the community of South River in Ontario as a railway station.

 The station was originally constructed by the Northern and Pacific Junction Railway, a subsidiary of the Northern and Northwestern Railway, in 1884.
 It was subsequently owned and operated by the Grand Trunk Railway (1888 - 1919) and Canadian National Railways (1919 - 1986).
 It was a significant station stop along the historic route connecting Toronto to North Bay, and the Canadian Pacific Railway (1885).
 Transcontinental trains traveling between Toronto and Vancouver once frequented the station.
 It is likely the oldest wooden railway station in north-eastern Ontario.
 It is now a community heritage building in the town of South River.

 History

 The Northern Railway of Canada had reached Gravenhurst by 1875, which was its northernmost terminal at the time.
 (The section between Barrie and Gravenhurst was initially built by the Toronto, Simcoe and Muskoka Junction Railway, circa 1870, before being acquired by the Northern Railway in 1875.)
 The Northern and Northwestern railway network consisted of the former Northern Railway of Canada, and Hamilton and Northwestern Railway, which merged in 1879.

 Due to the construction of the Canadian Pacific Railway through the Mattawa valley, and along the north shore of Lake Nipissing beginning in the summer of 1881, the Toronto-based Northern and Northwestern wished to provide a direct connection to the new C.P.R. transcontinental line that would ensure Toronto's economic involvement.
 A new company was formed, the "Northern and Pacific Junction Railway" which was then leased to and operated by the parent Northern and Northwestern Railway, circa 1883.
 The new line was to extend the existing railhead at Gravenhurst to the C.P.R. mainline at the La Vase River, just east of Lake Nipissing.
 This location was subsequently named Nipissing Junction.
 The line was referred to as "The Callander Extension" at the time, as the village of Callander was the closest existing establishment to the junction point.
 Construction began in 1884 and was finished in 1886.
 Regular-schedule, revenue service commenced in the spring of 1887.

 One year later in 1888, the Grand Trunk Railway bought out the Northern and Northwestern Railway, including the Northern and Pacific Junction Railway.
 From that time on, until the insolvency of the G.T.R. circa 1918-1919 the line was owned and operated by the Grand Trunk Railway.
 From that time until the present day, the line has been owned and operated by Canadian National Railways.

 The South River Station is one of the first generation, original wooden stations built by the Northern and Pacific Junction Railway.
 It is also the last surviving station originally built along the line, all of the others having been demolished or replaced.
 This ranks it among the oldest railway stations in northern Ontario, and likely the oldest wooden station still existing in the region.